-- 1. Monitor all activity on the District's system. - 2.
+- 1. Monitor all activity on the district's system. - 2.
 Determine whether specific uses of the network are consistent with this Acceptable Use Policy. - 3.
-Remove a user's access to the network at any time it is determined that the user is engaged in unauthorized activity or violating this Acceptable Use Policy. - 4.
+Remove a user's access to the network at any time it is determined that the user is engaged in an unauthorized activity or violating this Acceptable Use Policy. - 4.
 Respect the privacy of individual user electronic data.
-The District will secure the consent of users before accessing their data, unless required to do so by law or policies of SPS. - 5.
-Take steps to develop, implement, and maintain security procedures to ensure the integrity of individual and SPS files.
+The district will secure users' consent before accessing their data unless required to do so by law or policies of SPS. - 5.
+Take steps to develop, implement, and maintain security procedures to ensure individual and SPS files' integrity.
 However, information on any computer system cannot be guaranteed to be inaccessible by other users. - 6.
-Provide appropriate training for SPS Employees and for students who use the District's computer network and have access to the internet.
-While training and professional development will be subsequently provided to employees under this policy, the requirements of the policy are effective immediately. - 7.
-Attempt to provide error-free and dependable access to technology resources associated with the District system.
+Provide appropriate training for SPS Employees and students who use the district's computer network and access the internet.
+While training and professional development will be subsequently provided to employees under this policy, the policy requirements are practical. - 7.
+Attempt to provide error-free and dependable access to technology resources associated with the district system.
 However, the district cannot be held liable for any information that may be lost, damaged, or unavailable due to technical or other difficulties. - 8.
-Ensure that all student users complete and sign an agreement to abide by the District's acceptable use policy and administrative regulation.
-All such agreements will be maintained on file in the school office.
+Ensure that all student users complete and sign an agreement to abide by the district's acceptable use policy and administrative regulation.
+All such agreements will be maintained on file in the school office. - 9.
+SPS Technology will conduct scheduled device maintenance and diagnostic tests.
+Parents and Guardians will be responsible to bring devices to school as scheduled.